The-Taggart-Institute/container-essentials/3-images-and-containers/3-3_tools.md

 ## Check For Understanding

+1. **What are the advantages and disadvantages to using containers to run certain tools?**

-Find another tool install and run using Docker!
+2. **Find another tool install and run using Docker!**